 In the previous sections we have provided an overview on the relationship between the occurrence of blocking and different types of extreme events.
-This said, it is important to note that not every blocking system leads to the occurrence of an extreme weather event, and extreme weather events can also be favored by other large-scale flow patterns (such as an intense zonal flow) (Trigo et al., 2004; Priestley et al., 2017).
+This said, it is important to note that not every blocking system leads to the occurrence of an extreme weather event and that extreme weather events can also be favored by other large-scale flow patterns (such as an intense zonal flow) (e.g., Trigo et al., 2004; Priestley et al., 2017) and strongly influenced by local effects (such as orography) (e.g., Hofherr and Kunz, 2010).
 In particular, the persistence of blocking alone is not necessarily a meaningful indication that an extreme event will actually occur.
-The spatial component also plays a decisive role, i.e. the actual location of the blocking system is crucial for the formation and type of extreme event.
-In this review, we have shown that blocking systems are capable of triggering a variety of extreme events (e.g. heat waves or flooding), sometimes even directly after each other at the same location or at the same time (known under the term compound events).
-Several research gaps have been identified, for which research perspectives are given below.
+The spatial component also plays a decisive role; i.e., the actual location of the blocking system is crucial for the formation and type of extreme event.
+In this review, we have shown that blocking systems are capable of triggering a variety of extreme events (e.g., heat waves or flooding), sometimes even directly following each other at the same location or at the same time (known under the term compound events).
+Based on the above, several research gaps have been identified, for which research perspectives are given below.

 The dynamic relationships between extreme weather events and blocking are generally not fully understood.
-This is also due to the fact that the dynamics of blocking systems are complex, in particular because of the partly nonlinear interactions with the large-scale flow as well as with other weather systems (e.g. transient eddies).
-In addition to the interactions within the troposphere, there are feedback mechanisms with the land masses and the oceans as well as coupling processes with the stratosphere.
+This is also due to the fact that the dynamics of blocking systems are complex and cover a wide range of spatial scales and timescales.
+Among other reasons, this is due to the partly nonlinear interactions with the large-scale flow as well as with other weather systems such as transient eddies (e.g., Shutts, 1983).
+In addition to the interactions within the troposphere, there are feedback mechanisms with the land masses and the oceans as well as coupling processes with the stratosphere (e.g., Woollings et al., 2010).
 Especially the latter are not yet completely understood.

-The results on (statistically significant) correlations between two phenomena depend on the choice of detection methods, which is also true for blockings and weather extremes.
-Of the approximately 250 studies referenced in our article, about half deal directly with weather extremes associated with blockings, and there are twice as many studies of temperature anomalies than of hydrological events.
-42 % of the studies that address weather extremes associated with blockings do not use a blocking index.
-Instead, most of rely on synoptic descriptions or refer to other studies that have identified the responsible system as blocking - 40 % of these are case studies.
-58 % of the studies that discuss weather extremes associated with blockings use a blocking index - only 28 % of these present case studies, which is probably related to the fact that a detection method is mandatory for analysis of long data sets and to derive statistical correlations.
-In the studies we looked at, different blocking indices (cf. Sec.
-2) were used for both hydrological and temperature extreme events, which shows that the relations between blockings and these types of extremes can usually be observed independently of the choice of blocking index.
-Nevertheless, there is a dependence here, as described in Sec.
+The results on (statistically significant) correlations between two phenomena depend on the choice of detection methods, which is also true for blocking and weather extremes.
+Of the approximately 290 studies referenced in our article, 45 % deal directly with weather extremes associated with blocking, and there are twice as many studies of temperature anomalies than of hydrological events.
+Of the studies that address weather extremes associated with blocking, 42 % do not use a blocking index.
+Instead, most of rely on synoptic descriptions or refer to other studies that have identified the responsible system as blocking - 41 % of these are case studies.
+Of the studies that discuss weather extremes associated with blocking, 58 % use a blocking index - only 27 % of these present case studies, which is probably related to the fact that a detection method is mandatory for analysis of long data sets and to derive statistical correlations.
+In the studies reported here, different blocking indices (see Sect.
+2) were used for both hydrological and temperature extreme events, which shows that the relations between blocking and these types of extremes can usually be observed independently of the choice of blocking index.
+Nevertheless, there is a dependence on the choice of index, as described in Sect.
 3 for heat wave and as investigated in Chan et al. (2019).
+The location of the blocking system also depends on the type of detection method (e.g., anomaly vs. reversal of gradient), which is particularly relevant for the phasing between blocking and weather extremes (Doblas-Reves et al., 2002).
 Therefore, an investigation of the extent to which the choice of blocking index plays a role in the analysis of different types of extremes is an interesting question for further research.